cpgf/cpgf/readme.txt

 	cpgf meta data generator tool -- a tool writen in Java to automatically generate meta data from Doxygen XML files.

+	cpgf tweening -- a library to implement ease animation in C++.

 License:
 	Apache License, Version 2.0